LeSSStudy/draft/rules/index.jp.2018.md

 <!---
 ### LeSS Product
 - There is one Product Owner and one Product Backlog for the complete shippable product.
-- The Product Owner shouldn’t work alone on Product Backlog refinement; she is supported by the multiple Teams working directly with customers/users and other stakeholders.
+- The Product Owner shouldn’t work alone on Product Backlog refinement; he is supported by the multiple Teams working directly with customers/users and other stakeholders.
 - All prioritization goes through the Product Owner, but clarification is as much as possible directly between the Teams and customer/users and other stakeholders.
 - The definition of product should be as broad and end-user/customer centric as is practical.
 Over time, the definition of product might expand.
 Broader definitions are preferred.
 - One Definition of Done for the whole product common for all teams.